jethrokuan/blog/content/posts/real_world_ocaml.md

 +++
-title = "Real World OCaml: A Review" author = ["Jethro Kuan"] lastmod = 2018-12-06T11:52:43+08:00 tags = ["ocaml"] draft = true
+title = "Real World OCaml: A Review" author = ["Jethro Kuan"] lastmod = 2019-12-13T20:18:52+08:00 draft = false math = true
 +++

--   Real World OCaml is peppered with interesting tidbits about the implementations of OCaml that help with understanding the way the language is constructed.
+Real World OCaml is peppered with interesting tidbits about the implementations of OCaml that help with understanding the way the language is constructed.

 Here's a quote about the limitations of pattern matching, which helped my understand the deliberation behind its constraints.